Transportation & Logistics (TL)

 Foundation material critical to establishing effective supply chains in various decision making environments.
 Topics include inventory theory, forecasting, aggregate planning, and project management.
 Decision making techniques include linear programming, process flow analysis, and simulation.

-This course introduces students to Enterprise Systems and their implementation.
-Topics covered include: process integration, value chain management, change management, project management, and knowledge management.
+This course introduces students to Enterprise Resource Planning (ERP) and its implementation.
+Topics covered from the perspective of ERP include: process integration, value chain management, international implementations, organizational change management, project management, and knowledge management.

 TL 719.
 Crisis Analysis and Homeland Security.
 3 Credits.